tgunr/mcp-client-for-ollama/README.md

 }
 ```
 > [!NOTE]
-> If you specify a URL without a type, the client will default to using Streamable HTTP transport.
+> **MCP 1.10.1 Transport Support**: The client now supports the latest Streamable HTTP transport with improved performance and reliability.
+If you specify a URL without a type, the client will default to using Streamable HTTP transport.

 ## Compatible Models